-"Our primary source of sodium bi-carbonate was from Penrice Soda Holdings in Osborne South Australia, which was to our knowledge the only manufacturer of this product in the country.
+Our primary source of sodium bi-carbonate was from Penrice Soda Holdings in Osborne South Australia, which was to our knowledge the only manufacturer of this product in the country.
 We received notice from McGrath Nichol that the company had been placed in administration in April and continued trading with them through until advised they were ceasing all operations in early July of this year.

-We support the revocation of the dumping duty imposed on imported replacement stocks of this product".
+We support the revocation of the dumping duty imposed on imported replacement stocks of this product.

-4.3.2 Producer of potential like goods
+4.2.4.
+Producer of potential like goods

-In its submission, Causmag International (Causmag) informed the Commission that it was an Australian manufacturer of magnesium oxide and that the stockfeed industry is one of its customers.
+In its submission, Causmag International (Causmag) informed the Commission that it was an Australian manufacturer of magnesium oxide and that some of its customers could substitute its product for sodium bicarbonate.

-Causmag submitted that revocation of the measures could affect the Australian industry producing magnesium oxide as sodium bicarbonate competes with magnesium oxide in a particular market segment (ie animal stockfeed additive).
+The submission submitted that the revocation of the measures could affect the Australian industry producing magnesium oxide as sodium bicarbonate competes with magnesium oxide in a particular market segment.

-4.4 The Commission's assessment of the information and submissions
+4.3.
+The Commission's assessment

-4.4.1 Cessation of production of sodium bicarbonate in Australia
+4.3.1.
+Cessation of production of sodium bicarbonate in Australia